DMPRoadmap/roadmap/README.md

 >     > cp config/database_example.yml config/database.yml
 >     > cp config/secrets_example.yml config/secrets.yml

+* Create an environment variable for your instance's secret (as defined in config/secrets.yml)

 * Run bundler and perform the DB migrations

 >     > gem install bundler (if bundler is not yet installed)